-In a recent article, the Harvard Business Review differentiates between a corporates vision, mission and purpose, stating that a corporate purpose should 'inspire your staff to do good work for you, find a way to express the organization's impact on the lives of customers, clients, students, patients - whomever you're trying to serve.
+The Harvard Business Review differentiates between a corporate vision, mission and purpose, stating that a corporate purpose should 'inspire your staff to do good work for you, find a way to express the organization's impact on the lives of customers, clients, students, patients - whomever you're trying to serve.
 Make them feel it.'